Regis Groff

 Regis F. Groff (April 8, 1935 – October 5, 2014) was an American school teacher, politician, and civil servant.
-The second African-American elected to the Colorado State Senate, Groff would serve in that body for a total of 20 years.
+The second African-American elected to the Colorado State Senate, Groff served for 20 years in it.
 Noted for his public speaking ability, he was called the "Conscience of the Colorado Senate."
+He was a Democrat.

 Biography

 Early years

 Regis F. Groff was born in Monmouth, Illinois on April 8, 1935.
 Groff served a stint in the United States Air Force from 1953 to 1957 as part of the Northeast Air Command.

-Groff attended Western Illinois University, from which he graduated in 1962.
+Groff graduated from Western Illinois University in 1962.
 Following graduation Groff worked for one year in the city of Chicago as a case worker for the Cook County Department of Public Aid.

-Groff moved to Denver, Colorado in 1963 to take a position teaching history at Smiley Junior High School in that city.
+Groff moved to Denver, Colorado in 1963 to take a position teaching history at Smiley Junior High School.
 In 1967 he moved over to East High School, where he taught history and government.
-While a teacher at East High Groff would return to school at the University of Denver, from which he received a Master's degree in Education in 1972.
+While a teacher at East High, Groff enrolled at the University of Denver, from which he received a Master's degree in Education in 1972.

 Political career

-Groff initial stint in the Colorado State Senate in 1974 came via a special election held to fill two remaining years of a term for a seat vacated by Lieutenant Governor George L. Brown, the first African-American to have been elected to that body.
+Groff's initial stint in the Colorado State Senate in 1974 came via a special election held to fill two remaining years of a term for a seat vacated by Lieutenant Governor George L. Brown, the first African-American to have been elected to that body.
 Groff thereby became the second black elected to that body.
 Groff was re-elected to a full term in 1976 and returned to the statehouse at each election up to his departure from the Colorado Senate.

 In 1976 Groff was selected by his Democratic peers as Assistant Minority Leader in the Colorado Senate.
 He was chosen by the Democratic caucus as Senate Minority Leader in the sessions held in 1978 and 1980.

 During his time in the Colorado Senate Groff was instrumental in winning passage of legislation making the federal Martin Luther King Jr. Day into an official state holiday.
 He also worked actively in efforts to force the state to divest from investments in companies dealing with the Republic of South Africa, then ruled by a white minority government on the basis of racial apartheid.
 Groff traveled to South Africa, China, and a number of other countries in Europe and Africa on fact-finding missions and advancing the economic business of the state.

 In 1986 Groff unsuccessfully ran for statewide office in an effort to become Lieutenant Governor of Colorado.